UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 “I am an active duty service member/veteran moving under orders.
 Do you offer a waiver for the security deposit or credit check for military personnel?”

-• Military ID (front and back)
+• Military ID (front and back photocopies kept highly secure)

-Executing the Move: Arrival Day Tactics
+Executing the Move: The “Do Not Pack” Zone & Arrival

 Infographic showing steps to check water, gas, and electric utilities upon moving into a new home.